-The summer school, founded by SIAM as a result of a generous bequest of former SIAM president Gene Golub, offers graduate level summer schools in applied mathematics, computational science, and industrial mathematics, primarily for graduate students in mathematics and computer science.
+The summer school, founded by SIAM as the result of a generous bequest of former SIAM President Gene Golub, offers schools in applied mathematics, computational science, and industrial mathematics, primarily for graduate students in mathematics and computer science.

 The 2019 Gene

 Golub SIAM Summer School will take place at the Paul Langevin, CNRS conference

 Dates: June 17-28, 2019Application Deadline: February 8, 2019

 The Call for Proposals to organize the 2020 Gene Golub SIAM Summer School is now open.
 Letters of intent in all areas of applied and computational mathematics will be considered.

 Deadline for Letter of Intent: January 31, 2019Deadline for Full Proposal: March 31, 2019

 Gene was a leading pioneer in the field of numerical analysis, creating algorithms and software that allowed researchers to run large engineering and science calculations effectively on computers.